jeanluc162/ZipCrackNetCore/README.md

 # How to use

-This program is a commandline-utility that needs four parameters.
+This program is a commandline-utility that needs four parameters:
 1. \[PATH\]: The Filepath of the ZIP-File to bruteforce.
 Examples: "C:\bruh.zip" or "/home/boringuser/jeff.zip"
 2. \[Charset-String\]: String Containing the characters to use.
 Example: "0123456789" to test numerical passwords
 3. \[MIN LENGTH\]: The shortest combination to test.
 Example: "2"